Use OCI Ansible Collection with Oracle Linux Automation Manager

 • Instance Groups: controlplane

-The Oracle Cloud Infrastructure Ansible Collection uses localhost when connecting with Oracle Linux Automation Engine to the OCI tenancy.
+The Oracle Cloud Infrastructure Ansible Collection uses a localhost network connection when using Oracle Linux Automation Engine to interact with the OCI tenancy.

 4. Review and click the Save button.